huggingface/dataset-viewer/infra/README.md

 - [install the tools](#tools)
 - [setup the AWS CLI profile](#aws-cli-profile)

+Note that this directory (`infra/`) is used to manage the deployment of the `datasets-server` services to the cloud infrastructure (AWS) using Kubernetes.
+The infrastructure in itself is not managed here, but in https://github.com/huggingface/infra/ (using terraform).
+If you need to create or modify some resources, contact the infra team.

 ## Tools

 To work on the infrastructure, various CLI tools are required.